 Creating a book outline can take a variety of forms, everything from a color-coded Excel sheet to a few scribbled sentences on scraps of paper.

-The most successful outlines tend to include at least an introductory or overview paragraph, broad headlines for the content and a few sentences describing what you would like to cover in each particular chapter.
+The most successful outlines tend to include at least an introductory or overview paragraph, broad headlines for the content, and a few sentences describing what you would like to cover in each particular chapter.

 The goal is not to pre-write your book; instead, you’re simply creating a memory prompt for what you would like to say in particular areas of your book.

-Writing a Book Outline
+Benefits of a Book Outline

 - Who is the key audience for your book?